leoqiao18/coms6998-2024/owasp/README.md

 ### 4. `codeql-cwe-78.csv`

 From the `Benchmark_v1.2_Scorecard_for_CodeQL_v2.16.6.csv`, since we are particularly interested in CWE-78, I extracted the results for CWE-78 and put it in `codeql-cwe-78.csv`.
+The more detailed results can be viewed in `Benchmark_v1.2_Scorecard_for_CodeQL_v2.16.6.html`